BSweet16/TeamsBot/README.md

 }
 ```

-A folder named **data** in the root directory to contain all the teams information with the following names:<br/>
+A "data" folder in the root directory to contain all the teams information with the following names:<br/>
 * data
   * team-invites.txt<br/>
   * team-matches.txt<br/>